iotaledger/cxc-slu-authenticity/dashboard/README.md

 ```

-2. Rename `.env.example` to `.env`  and add the corresponding necessary configuration:
+2. Copy `.env.example` and  rename it to `.env`, then add the corresponding necessary configuration:

 ```bash
 VITE_IOTA_IS_SDK_API_KEY="XXXXXXXXXX"